 So, my new tagline is that I’m the author of my latest book.
 The book is, I hope, a good and useful endeavor.
 I hope readers will find that the book speaks for itself in that regard.

 And my email signature?
-Does it still need to have the vague tagline that no longer motivates me or explains anything in addition to the far more useful list of my books?
+I’d already added my published books to it.
+Does the email signature still need a vague motto that no longer motivates me or explains anything?
 Indeed it does not.
 The tagline goes away.
 The books stay.

 I will remember to keep my tagline current.
 You, too, should feel permission to create, update, or remove your own tagline when it is time.